DanielTanTWOfficial/song-genre-analysis/README.md

 ### Requirements to run
 Run the Jupyter Notebook files using the Anaconda version of Jupyter.
-In Anaconda Prompt, create a new environment with all the required packages installed with
+In Anaconda Prompt, create a new environment with all the required packages installed with:
 `conda create --name <env_name> --file requirements.txt`
 In the directory the files are located in, execute `jupyter notebook` to start the Jupyter Notebook instance.

 ### List of files (With descriptions)